 Why should I apply for a Kiva loan endorsed by Springboard?

 We know that finding the right loan to fund your business can be a challenging process, especially for artist entrepreneurs.
 That’s why Springboard has partnered with microlending firm Kiva to provide great options for U.S. artists to access the capital they need to invest in and expand their creative businesses.
 Kiva is not a bank or microfinance institution, which means that most of the loans fundraised on their website are not provided by Kiva directly, but through a global network of individual lenders and partner organizations like Springboard.
 Through a Springboard endorsed loan artists can have access to up to $25k in capital and automatic fund matching as well as Springboard’s suite of business planning support, although the majority of loans are in the $5,000-$10,000 range.
-For more information or to apply through Springboard, use the form on the main Springboard Kiva page.
+For more information or to apply through Springboard, please see the main Springboard Kiva page.

 What does it mean to get endorsed by Springboard?

 Springboard endorsed Kiva loans are designed to supports artist entrepreneurs in the U.S. with interest-free loans which are crowdfunded by lenders across the globe and are paid back over the course of a couple of months to a few years.
 Along with the endorsement, Springboard provides matching funds to help artists reach their fundraising goals on Kiva’s platform and a wide network of business support to help artists build and expand their businesses.

 How does Springboard’s loan matching work?